-Monkey Beach Penang goes by a few names.
-This is the same beach as Penang National Park Monkey Beach, Monkey Island or Teluk Duyung in Malay.
+Named after the macaques that hunt for crabs along the beach, Monkey Beach Penang goes by a few names; it’s also known as the Penang National Park Monkey Beach, Monkey Island or Teluk Duyung in Malay.

-It gets its name from the macaques that hunt for crabs along the beach!
-Though the beach is not easily accessible from Georgetown, the white sand makes it one of the best beaches in Penang!
+While not easily accessible from Georgetown, the fine white sand makes it one of the best beaches in Penang!
+It’s a popular attraction, with plenty of locals during weekends and public holidays.

 Thus, it’s not unusual to see many locals on this beach during weekends and public holidays!